dotherightthing/gsheet-search/README.md

 This is a great way to get developer-friendly error messages, rather than the user-friendly ones provided in-app.

-Due to issue [#1](https://github.com/dotherightthing/kaicycle-run-mobile-standalone/issues/1), this requires jumping over to the online development environment.
+Currently this requires jumping over to the online development environment.

 ```sh
 npm run editor